gilleswillemot/BankProviderImpl/README.md

 This library contains a module, created via Android Studio, which has a dependency on com.github.gilleswillemot:bankApp-core as it extends and implements the IBankProvider interface.

-Using kotlin-multiplatform we will build different targets (jvm, js, ios, android) so that this module can be shared in different web and native applications.
+Using kotlin-multiplatform we build different targets (jvm, js, ios, android) in order to share this module over different web and native applications.